cheery/lever/README.md

 [Attribute grammar][AttributeGrammar] that specifies every syntactically valid construct in the language.
 Every tool in the project references this file for parsing Lever code.

+### Documentation

+`doc/technical_overview.text` does a quick rundown through the main features of the language.
+It is written for programmers that want to know about Lever.

 ### Runtime